-The 2020 Notes became convertible as of December 31, 2019, as the last reported sale price of the Common stock for at least 20 trading days during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter was greater than or equal to 130% of the conversion price of the 2020 Notes on each applicable trading day.
-As a result of the 2020 Notes becoming currently convertible for cash up to the principal amount of \$45.8 million, the Company reclassified the unamortized debt discount for the 2020 Notes in the amount of \$1.8 million from "Additional paid-in-capital" to convertible debt in the mezzanine equity section in the Condensed Consolidated Balance Sheet as of March 27, 2020.
+The 2020 Notes, the 2022 Notes or the 2024 Notes become convertible during a fiscal quarter when the last reported sale price of the Common stock for at least 20 trading days during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price of the respective notes on each applicable trading day.
+When this occurs, the Company reclassifies the unamortized debt discount for the applicable notes from "Additional paid-in-capital" to convertible debt in the mezzanine equity section in the Condensed Consolidated Balance Sheet as of that period end.
+The 2020 Notes were convertible during the fiscal quarter ended March 27, 2020, as this condition had been met.
+As of June 26, 2020, the 2020 Notes were no longer convertible as neither this condition nor any of the other circumstances which would make the 2020 Notes convertible had been satisfied.
+The 2022 Notes and the 2024 Notes were not convertible as of June 26, 2020 or during any prior fiscal quarters.

-The following table presents interest expense recognized for the 2020 Notes and the 2024 Notes (in thousands):
+The following table presents interest expense recognized for the 2020 Notes, 2022 Notes and the 2024 Notes (in thousands):